antipolaire/scrabble-go/README.md

 There's nothing better than exploring french countryside in a campingvan, drinking excellent wine and writing some GO code just for fun.
 In this case and somewhat unexpectedly, I decided to implement a scrabble game.
-It's finished and not perfect, but I had lot's of fun and learned a lot about GO and GUI programming in general.
+It is not finished and not perfect, but I had lot's of fun and learned a lot about GO and GUI programming in general.

 # Features